Desperately Seeking Female Auto-Mechanics (and Male Hairdressers)

 Transsexuals Welcome — Apply Within

 The Gender Public Advocacy Coalition (GenderPAC) is asking members of Congress to sign a pledge supporting transsexual or transgendered congressional staff who want to dress and act as members of the opposite sex.
-According to Gina Reiss, managing director of GenderPAC, the project is a way to “take the temperature” of Congress on gender issues before proposing national legislation on the issue.?
+According to Gina Reiss, managing director of GenderPAC, the project is a way to “take the temperature” of Congress on gender ideology issues before proposing national legislation on the issue.?
 Ultimately, GenderPAC hopes that Congress will amend federal civil rights laws to prohibit discrimination on the basis of “gender identity” in the same way that such laws prohibit discrimination on the basis of race and sex.?
 Close to 100 members of Congress have signed the pledge, including Senators Paul Wellstone (D-MN) and Jon Kyl (R-AZ).

 Source: CNSNews.com (May 22, 2002): CNSNews.com (May 22, 2002)